 There may be times when the requirements of the Code, including the requirement to uphold the APS Values and Employment Principles, may not be consistent with a statutory office holder’s functions, or may have the effect of compromising their statutory independence.
 In these circumstances, it is expected that the statutory office holder will adhere to the requirements of their primary legislation, rather than the Code.

-PS Regulation 2.2 provides that if there is an inconsistency between the requirements of the Code and another law relating to the statutory office holder’s office or appointment, the statutory office holder’s own legislation will take precedence.
+Section 8 of the PS Regulations provides that if there is an inconsistency between the requirements of the Code and another law relating to the statutory office holder’s office or appointment, the statutory office holder’s own legislation will take precedence.
 These arrangements preserve the independence of statutory office holders.

 Managing suspected misconduct by statutory office holders